 St. Vincent de Paul is the world leader in mattress recycling.
-Our Oakland, California facility was the first commercially viable mattress recycling business in the world.
-Today, between our operations in Oakland and Eugene, Oregon we recycle over 120,000 mattresses and boxsprings every year.
+DR3, our Oakland, California facility, was the first commercially viable mattress recycling business in the world.
+Today, with operations in Oakland and Woodland, California, and Eugene, Oregon we recycle more than 170,000 mattresses and boxsprings every year.

 How Does It Work?

 Mattresses and boxsprings are cut open and separated into various components, including cotton, foam, wood and steel.
 These materials are baled and shipped out for recycling.
-In 2010 we kept over 6 million pounds of material out of local landfills.
+In 2013 we kept nearly 9 million pounds of material out of landfills.

 DR3 Mattress Recycling, our sister company in California, was featured on the Discovery Network's popular show Dirty Jobs in 2009.
 Check out this clip: